Igor Kio

-Igor Emilievich Kio (né Igor Emilievich Hirschfeld-Renard) (13 March 1944 – 30 August 2006) was a Russian illusionist with the Russian State Circus (Росгосцирк).
-Born Igor Emilievich Hirschfeld-Renard, He was the son of the legendary magician Emil Kio (1894-1965).
+Igor Emilievich Kio (né Hirschfeld-Renard; March 13, 1944 – August 30, 2006) was a Russian illusionist with the Russian State Circus was the son of the legendary magician Emil Kio (1894-1965).
 He began to work with his father at age 5, eventually replacing him in the act in 1960.
 Upon the death of his father in 1965, he inherited the act, which he continued to present in the Soviet Union (and later, Russia) and all over the world well into the 21st century.

 In 1962, he was married briefly to Galina Brezhneva, the daughter of Leonid Brezhnev; he was 18 years old, she was 33, and already married.
 Leonid Brezhnev had the marriage immediately cancelled by the KGB: it had lasted only nine days...
 In 1966, Igor Kio married circus artist Yolanta Olkhovikova, who came from a famous Russian circus family.
 They divorced in 1974, and Yolanta married Igor's brother, Emil Kio Jr., himself a famous illusionist.
 Igor's third wife, whom he married in 1977, was a dancer in his company, Viktoria Ivanovna.
 Together they had a daughter, also named Viktoria.